trek region

 Once you reach the top, enjoy the enthralling views and while descending, it can be pretty risky to climb down without using ropes.
 It’s a very narrow ledge with steep drops on both sides.
 Follow your trek leaders’ instructions while descending.

-Sliding down the ice walls makes the descent very quick.
-In about 2 hrs, you will get out of the snow line, losing as much as 3000 ft. out of the snow line, you will now descend through a forest covered with junipers with views of a lush valley in front of you.
+Sliding down the ice walls, makes the descent very quick.
+In about 2 hrs, you will get out of the snow line, losing as much as 3000 ft. out of the snow line, you will now descend through forest covers of junipers with the views of a lush valley in front of you.
 Descend another hour and you will reach a stream that you need to cross and across the stream is our Riverside campsite where we will retreat for the night.

-Day 7 : Munirang (River camp) to Barua village, Drive to Shimla
+Munirang to Barua village & Drive to Shimla

 • Altitude:- 2,300m/7,700ft.